Thelukepet/course/background/hadoop.md

 ## Map Reduce on HDFS

-We will install Hadoop on our own "pseudo-cluster", and use Map-Reduce to do some basic count operations.
+We will install Hadoop on our own "pseudo-cluster" and run a few default Map-Reduce operations.

 The tutorial was tested inside the Docker container for Spark-Notebook that we setup in the previous lab sessions;
 you would use the `docker exec` command to start a shell inside the image first.
 The HDFS filesystem that you create